barbagroup/teaching-materials/MPI/Slurm.md

 sbcast is used to transfer a file from local disk to local disk on the nodes allocated to a job.
 This can be used to effectively use diskless compute nodes or provide improved performance relative to a shared file system.

-scancel is used to cancel a pending or running job or job step.
-It can also be used to send an arbitrary signal to all processes associated with a running job or job step.

 scontrol is the administrative tool used to view and/or modify SLURM state.
 Note that many scontrol commands can only be executed as user root.